Resource: aws_paas_service#

 ,MASTER

-.
-The parameter can be set only ifhigh_availability
+- Constraints: The parameter can be set only if

 istrue

-- (Optional) The number of threads that the server caches to establish new network connections.
-Valid values are from 0 to 16 KiB.tmp_table_size
+- (Optional) The number of threads that the server caches to establish new network connections.- Valid values: From 0 to 16 KiB

-- (Optional) The maximum size of internal in-memory temporary tables in bytes.
-Valid values are from 1 KiB to 4 GiB.transaction_isolation
+- (Optional) The maximum size of internal in-memory temporary tables in bytes.- Valid values: From 1 KiB to 4 GiB

 - (Optional) The transaction isolation level.
-For more information about the parameter, see the MySQL documentation.
-Valid values areREAD-UNCOMMITTED
+For more information about the parameter, see the MySQL documentation.- Valid values:

 ,READ-COMMITTED